Sinopec Q4 net profit falls 30 percent, misses estimates

 Chinese oil firms make a profit on oil and gas production, fuel sales and chemical businesses but their refineries bear the brunt of losses caused by government price controls.

 Its oil and gas output edged up 1.6 percent year on year to 407.91 million barrels of oil equivalents (BOEs) in 2011, with crude production falling 1.9 percent and natural gas output rising 17.1 percent.
-For 2012, it plans to produce 326.52 million metric tonnes (359.93 million tons) of crude oil and 582.6 billion cubic feet of natural gas.
+For 2012, it plans to produce 359.93 million tons (326.52 million metric tonnes) of crude oil and 582.6 billion cubic feet of natural gas.

-The company processed 217 million metric tonnes of crude oil last year, up 3 percent year on year.
-Sinopec said it aims to process 225 million metric tonnes of crude this year.
+The company processed 217 million tonnes of crude oil last year, up 3 percent year on year.
+Sinopec said it aims to process 225 million tonnes of crude this year.

-Unlike PetroChina (601857.SS) (PTR.N) and CNOOC (CEO.N), which derive most of or all of their revenue from exploration and production, Sinopec is heavily focused on the downstream refining segment.
+Unlike its domestic peers PetroChina (0857.HK) (601857.SS) (PTR.N) and CNOOC (0883.HK) (CEO.N), which derive most of or all of their revenue from exploration and production, Sinopec is heavily focused on the downstream refining segment.

 Sinopec is expected to receive a gradual injection of overseas producing assets from its parent Sinopec Group, and the move should benefit Sinopec Corp shareholders in the long run, analysts say.